OlexiyChornovil/flinkProject/README.md

 ### What/and how to run the jobs after the setup
 - **milestone 1**  Data collection for storage and analysis from twitter in real time

-    for this one, you need to run the BatchCollector from the package stream.
+    For this one, you need to run the BatchCollector from the package stream.
     This job simply collects all the incoming tweets.

 - **milestone 2**  Online analysis of the selected hashtags (5 hashtags) for the selected metrics (5 metrics)

-    for this one, you can run any of the classes in the package stream except for BatchCollector.
+    For this one, you can run any of the classes in the package stream except for BatchCollector.
     I.e. you can take TwitterStreamHashtagCount,
                       TwitterStreamLikeCount,
                       TwitterStreamLongestWord,